Custody & Visitation

 What is Physical Custody?

 Physical custody refers to how much time you spend with your children.
 It is often difficult for parents to come up with their own agreement regarding custody and visitation rights.
 If parents must move out of the area for a job, the logistics of parenting become much more difficult and parents may not be able to reach a custody agreement.
 If parents are unable to reach an agreement, a court must decide their custody issues.
-At that time attorneys are needed to litigate the issue.
+At that point, attorneys are needed to litigate the issue.

 Our team will help you create a parenting plan that will best suit you and your children’s needs.
 The plan describes the amount of time each child spends with each parent.
 Parenting plans may have to be modified as time passes in order to accommodate the custody & visitation rights of the children.